lemonliu2023/lingo-reader/packages/epub-parser/README.md

   - `AES-128-CTR`
   - `AES-128-GCM`

-Note: **AES-192** is not supported in browsers and will throw an error if used to encrypt EPUB content, although it is fully supported in Node.js.
+**AES-192** is not supported in browsers and will throw an error if used to encrypt EPUB content, although it is fully supported in Node.js.
+The IV used for encryption should be placed at the beginning of the encrypted file.
 The expected key lengths for AES are:

 - **256-bit**: 32 bytes
 - **192-bit**: 24 bytes